Landing Craft, Air Cushion (LCAC)

 The Landing Craft, Air Cushion (LCAC) is a high-speed, over-the-beach, fully amphibious landing craft capable of carrying a 60-75 ton payload.
 It is used to transport the weapons systems, equipment, cargo and personnel of the assault elements of the Marine Air-Ground Task Force from ship to shore and across the beach.
 LCAC can carry heavy payloads, such as an M-1 tank, at high speeds.
 The LCAC payload capability and speed combine to significantly increase the ability of the Marine Ground Element to reach the shore.
 Air cushion technology allows this vehicle to reach more than 70 percent of the world's coastline, while only about 15 percent of that coastline is accessible by conventional landing craft.

-This craft served as the basis for the Navy’s LCAC Service Life Extension Program (SLEP).
+This craft served as the basis for the Navy's LCAC Service Life Extension Program (SLEP).
 The program of record is 72 operational craft and 1 R&D craft.
-62 LCACs have undergone the SLEP process as of Dec.
-1, 2017 (includes the 1 R&D craft) and six additional LCACs are under contract to go through SLEP through FY18.
+64 LCACs have undergone the SLEP process as of Dec.
+1, 2018 (does not include the 1 R&D craft) and three additional LCACs are under contract (with an option for a fourth craft) to go through SLEP through FY21.

 LCAC first deployed in 1987 aboard USS Germantown (LSD 42).
-LCAC are transported in and operate from all amphibious well deck ships including LHA, LHD, LSD, LPD, and ESD.
+LCAC is transported in and operates from all amphibious well deck ships including LHA, LHD, LSD, LPD, and ESD.
 The craft operates with a crew of five.

 In addition to beach landing, LCAC provides personnel transport, evacuation support, lane breaching, mine countermeasure operations, and Marine and Special Warfare equipment delivery.